-Harren Hoare, King of the Isles and the Rivers, constructed Harrenahl on the northern shore of the Gods Eye.
-During the War of Conquest, the Battle of the Reeds and the Wailing Willows were fought along the southern shore of the lake.
+Harren Hoare, King of the Isles and the Rivers, constructed Harrenhal on the northern shore of the Gods Eye.
+During the War of Conquest by House Targaryen, the Battle of the Reeds and the Wailing Willows were fought along the southern shore of the lake.
 Two sons of Harren the Black were slain by Balerion on the lake while returning to Harrenhal.

 During the Dance of the Dragons, the Battle by the Lakeshore was fought along the western shore of the Gods Eye, while the Butcher's Ball occurred south of the lake.
-Princes Aemond and Daemon Targaryen and their dragons, Vhagar and Caraxes, fought to their mutual deaths above the Gods Eye.
+Princes Aemond and Daemon Targaryen and their dragons, Vhagar and Caraxes, fought to their mutual deaths in the Battle Above the Gods Eye.

 A Clash of Kings

 Yoren brings his recruits for the Night's Watch, including a disguised Arya Stark, to an abandoned town on the southern shore of the Gods Eye.
-They are set upon by westermen led by Ser Amory Lorch, however.
+They are set upon by westermen led by Ser Amory Lorch, however, and only a few survive.

 A Storm of Swords